Share on facebook

 Go Deeper

-It’s not an unfamiliar story to us, Cain and Abel.
-Two brothers, same gene pool, same upbringing, same opportunities.
+Many of us may know the tragic story of Cain and Abel.
+Two brothers—same gene pool, same upbringing, same opportunities.
 Yet, very different in their personality and professions.
-Both maintained some kind of worship of God because both bring offerings to God.
+Both maintained some kind of worship of God because both bring offerings to the Lord.

-Abel, although his offering was bloody and messy, sacrificed the very best he had as worship to God.
-Cain, although his offering looked pleasing, sacrificed “some” of what he had.
+Abel brought an offering that was bloody and messy as he sacrificed the very best he had as worship to God.
+Cain, whose offering might have appeared pleasing, sacrificed “some” of what he had (Genesis 4:4).
 Scripture doesn’t tell us how the brothers knew that one offering was accepted and the other rejected.
-We only know that they knew because Cain responds with anger and jealousy.
-Eventually, Cain, consumed with rage and bitterness, kills his brother, Abel.
+We only know they knew because Cain responds with anger and jealousy.
+Hebrews 11:4 says that “By faith Abel brought God a better offering than Cain did.”
+Eventually Cain, consumed with rage and bitterness, kills his brother Abel.
 And we all collectively sigh because we know it was never supposed to be this way for the first siblings born into the world.
+Genesis 3 describes the fall of humanity and quickly on the heels we see the first murder in Genesis 4.

-All throughout Genesis, we see God’s character and kindness on display over and over again, contrasted against the plight of humanity in sin.
-Cain deserved death and God promised him life.
-God’s grace and mercy on full display.
-What was true for Cain is also true for us.
-God promises us life through Jesus, even though we don’t deserve that grace.
+All throughout Genesis God’s character and kindness are repeatedly on display.
+Contrast God’s character with the plight of humanity in sin.
+Cain deserved death but God gave him life—God’s grace and mercy on full display.
+What’s true for Cain is also true for us.
+God promises us life through Jesus even though we don’t deserve His grace.

 Questions

-2. In verse 7, God lovingly confronts Cain.
+2. In Genesis 4:7, God lovingly confronts Cain.
 What do you learn about the character of God in this exchange?

 Did You Know?